7Block Labs

 Core architecture: how an app “orders a proof”

-• zkVM ELF (e.g., SP1 or RISC Zero guest), or a SNARK/STARK circuit.
+• This could be a zkVM ELF (like SP1 or RISC Zero guest) or maybe a SNARK/STARK circuit.

-• program/circuit hash, proving scheme, recursion depth, max latency, bid cap, and witness transport (plain, encrypted, or TEE‑only).
+• Here, you’ll need the program/circuit hash, choosing a proving scheme, setting the recursion depth, max latency, bid cap, and figuring out the witness transport options (whether it's plain, encrypted, or TEE-only).

 4. Proving